-The Independent National Electoral Commission (INEC) instructed all Resident Electoral Commissioners (RECs) to suspend ongoing publicity and preparations for the proposed voter revalidation exercise pending further guidance.
+The Independent National Electoral Commission instructed all Resident Electoral Commissioners to suspend ongoing publicity and preparations for the proposed voter revalidation exercise pending further guidance.

-This was disclosed in a statement by the commission’s secretary, Rose Oriaran-Anthony.
+This was disclosed in a notice of meeting addressed to RECs in the federation, which was signed by the commission’s secretary, Rose Oriaran-Anthony.

 Read Also